 In 1998 a Senior Vice President at Lotus Notes had emailed IBM corporate demanding that Scott and his entire IBM team be fired then arrested.
 Luckily at that time, Lotus was a division of IBM.
 Scott’s team had designed & built a product based on Lotus Notes Domino which had booked $2B in revenue for IBM that year.
 To ensure the security of this revenue Scott designed and had one of his co-op students write a security scanner for Lotus Domino web servers.
 One evening another co-op on the team had successfully used this tool to hack Lotus's production Internet server.
 Once IBM legal, HR, and management understood the situation, nearly everyone had a good laugh.
 The following week Scott met with the Lotus executive and shared the security tool with them.
-From hacking RIT’s online testing system in 1983, to being black holed on the Internet in 2001, Scott has had some pretty interesting experiences.